The Institute for Religion, Politics & Culture

 When we avoid the hard topics connected to religion and politics, we become stuck in the status quo.

-On Complexified we dive into the places where religion and politics collide with real-life, so we can get unstuck- so we can make real change.
+On Complexified, a partnership between Iliff School of Theology and Religion News Service, we dive into the places where religion and politics collide with real-life, so we can get unstuck- so we can make real change.

 Leading Transformative Action